 Now it’s only been 3 days and this challenge is tougher than quitting smoking was.
 From Day 1, I realized that I was addicted to cereal.
 Cereal is not primal and worse, it’s full of sugars which are often hidden.
 In fact, I still have a cereal problem and have taken some steps in admitting that to myself while looking back at all of the people I’ve hurt with this terrible, terrible addiction.
 Just one more bowl of Shreddies….please!

-But no. Onward we push towards purity of soul and mostly Primal recipes!
+But no. Onward we push towards purity of soul and mostly Primal/Paleo recipes!

-All this to say that I royally fucked up the first three days and basically lived on cereal and lattes (milk is bad too).
+All this to say that I royally fucked up the first three days and basically lived on cereal and lattes (milk is also a no-no in paleo-land).
 However, I did have half a piece of BBQ salmon with my pizza last night, so all was not lost.
 Plus I still exercise regularly, just that I’ll be changing up that routine to focus more on gut-toning.

 Anyway.
 Here’s my weigh in from the beginning of the week: 160lbs and 36 inches around my waist.
 In fact, for the remainder of the challenge, we’ll focus on the waistline and not the weight.
 At 5’11”, 160 isn’t bad at all.
 The extra weight just needs a little guidance.

-So here.
-Sausage with steamed asparagus and raw vegetables (tomato, celery, and zucchini), sprinkled with fresh black pepper.
+So here you go: We prepared organic local home grown sausage with steamed asparagus and raw vegetables (tomato, celery, and zucchini), sprinkled with fresh black pepper.
 Did I do it right this time?

-Oh yeah: There’s some debate about sausages and how they fit into the primal world.
-The number 1 rule would be to read the ingredients and then decide.
+Oh yeah: There’s some debate about sausages and how they fit into the primal world because they may be loaded with bread crumbs or cereals as filler.
+Your number #1 rule would be to read the ingredients carefully and then decide for yourself.